ThickPropheT/ahk-mic-mute/README.md

 # ahk-mic-mute
 An AutoHotkey script used to map hotkeys to microphone muting/unmuting operations.

-Relies on the [Vista Audio Control Functions Library](https://github.com/ahkscript/VistaAudio) to get and set microphone mute state.
+Relies on the [Vista Audio Control Functions Library](https://github.com/ahkscript/VistaAudio) to get and set microphone mute state (see ./Lib/VA/README.md).

 ## Defaults & Assumptions
 - Assumes `device_desc` to be `"capture"` and `subunit_desc` to be unset ( see [VistaAudio VA_SetMute docs](https://ahkscript.github.io/VistaAudio/#VA_SetMute) )